mytourbook/mytourbook.github.io/README.md

 # mytourbook.github.io

-This site provides alternative update sites for MyTourbook which is documented in [software updates](https://mytourbook.sourceforge.io/mytourbook/index.php/download-install/software-updates).
+This is the update site for MyTourbook which is documented in [software updates](https://mytourbook.sourceforge.io/mytourbook/index.php/download-install/software-updates).

 One of these links must be used for the update site otherwise the update will not work